 There’s no special technique to dust your screen.
 Just make sure you get all parts of it.
-Swiffer made a video where it suggests an “X” pattern, but it’s up to you.
-No matter what, you’ll want to get the edges as well as the main display.
+Swiffer made a video that suggests an “X” pattern, but it’s up to you.
+No matter what, you’ll want to get the edges and the main display.

 3. Wipe the panel with your microfiber cloth